Future allocations of 2300 MHz & 2600 MHz spectrum

 • term of future Management Rights.

-Options identified and analysed by RSM are set out in a discussion document on the consultation page linked below.
+Options identified and analysed by RSM were set out in a discussion document linked below.

 Stay informed